Indigenous Peoples' History of the United States

 The Common Read Selection Committee is pleased to announce that An Indigenous Peoples' History of the United States by Roxanne Dunbar-Ortiz (Beacon Press, 2015) and An Indigenous Peoples’ History of the United States for Young People adapted by Jean Mendoza and Debbie Reese (Beacon Press, 2019) are the new Common Read.

 In 2015, Beacon Press published an extraordinary book by Indigenous scholar and activist Roxanne Dunbar-Ortiz that challenged readers to learn US history through a narrative that centers the story, the experiences, and the perspectives of Indigenous peoples.
 In 2019, Beacon Press published an adaptation for young people by Jean Mendoza and Debbie Reese.
 Upending myths and misinformation that have been promulgated by leaders and media, it asks readers to reconsider the origin story of the United States taught to every US school child.

 If you are not familiar at all with this history, we suggest that you read the version for young people.
-The discussion guide, available in mid-October, will work for readers of either version.
-Note: the original version is available as an audio book.
+The discussion guide for this Common Read (one 90-minute session, or a three-session series) will work for readers of either version.
+Note: The original version is available to download from Audible as an audiobook.

 Share your congregation's participation in this year's Common Read.